Future of Press Releases in Digital Age

 Thanks to Shel for recording and podcasting the panel as a special episode of For Immediate Release: The Hobson and Holtz Report.

 As some of you know, there’s been a good deal of discussion online about how the press release should adapt in the network age.

-I remember when the press release was created almost exclusively for the news media. obviously, today, they wind up posted to the internet, and made available to stakeholders of all kinds, essentially democratizing the organizational news distribution process.
+I remember when the press release was created almost exclusively for the news media.
+Today, they wind up posted to the internet and made available to stakeholders of all kinds, essentially democratizing the organizational news distribution process.

 - Are you happy with the progress that has been made to date?